thomasbattram/thesis/index/thesis.utf8.md

 ## Abstract {#abstract-04}
 Understanding the nature of EWAS associations is imperative for biological inference from these studies.
 This understanding may also impact future study design.
-Of the data in the EWAS Catalog, 9.9% of reported associations are from CpGs measured by unreliable probes and XXX% of studies did not account for both batch effects and cellular composition.
-However, characteristics of DNA methylation also likely influences EWAS associations - heritability and variability of DNA methylation explained X% of the effect estimate.
-ADD BIT ABOUT ABCG1
+Of the data in the EWAS Catalog, 9.9% of reported associations are from CpGs measured by unreliable probes and 20.8737864% of studies did not account for both batch effects and cellular composition.
+Suggesting, some associations may be false positives.
+However, characteristics of DNA methylation also likely partly explain some EWAS associations - heritability and variability of DNA methylation explained 0.084% of the variance of effect EWAS effect sizes.
+This study also identifies associations at sites common to multiple traits. cg06500161 _ABCG1_ associated with 71 traits, which were all traits relating to weight, metabolites or type-2-diabetes.
+This highlights the potential to use the data collected for the EWAS Catalog in __Chapter \@ref(ewas-catalog)__ to generate new hypotheses and connect DNA methylation changes to the broad range of potential phenotypic changes.

 ## Introduction {#introduction-04}
 Learning from successes and mistakes helps drive forward development.
 Hundreds of epigenome-wide association studies (EWAS) have been conducted in the last 10-15 years, yet no cross-EWAS studies, comparing results across a large group of EWAS results has been performed.
 By exploring the patterns of association across a large group of EWAS, one can discover potential explanations for the results found, that may shed light on failings in the literature as well as shared epigenetic architectures across traits.